 - Express Setup for quickly configuring a switch for the first time with basic IP information, contact information, switch and Telnet passwords, and Simple Network Management Protocol (SNMP) information through a browser-based program.
-For more information about Express Setup, refer to the hardware installation guide. - User-defined and Cisco-default Smartports macros for creating custom switch configurations for simplified deployment across the network. - Cluster Management Suite (CMS) graphical user interface (GUI) for - Simplifying and minimizing switch, switch stack, and switch cluster management through a supported web browser from anywhere in your intranet. - Accomplishing multiple configuration tasks from a single CMS window without needing to remember command-line interface (CLI) commands to accomplish specific tasks. - Interactive guide mode that guides you in configuring complex features such as VLANs, ACLs, and quality of service (QoS). - Automated configuration wizards that prompt you to provide only the minimum required information to configure complex features such as QoS priorities for video traffic, priority levels for data applications, and security. - Downloading an image to a switch by using HTTP or TFTP. - Applying actions to multiple ports and multiple switches at the same time, such as VLAN and QoS settings, inventory and statistic reports, link- and switch-level monitoring and troubleshooting, and multiple switch software upgrades. - Viewing a topology of interconnected devices to identify existing switch clusters and eligible switches that can join a cluster and to identify link information between switches. - Monitoring real-time status of a switch or multiple switches from the LEDs on the front-panel images.
-The system, redundant power system (RPS), and port LED colors on the images are similar to those used on the physical LEDs.
+For more information about Express Setup, see the getting started guide. - User-defined and Cisco-default Smartports macros for creating custom switch configurations for simplified deployment across the network. - An embedded device manager GUI for configuring and monitoring a single switch through a web browser.
+For information about launching the device manager, see the getting started guide.
+For more information about the device manager, see the switch online help. - Cisco Network Assistant (hereafter referred to as Network Assistant) for - Managing communities, which are device groups like clusters, except that they can contain routers and access points and can be made more secure. - Simplifying and minimizing switch, switch stack, and switch cluster management from anywhere in your intranet.

-- Cisco StackWise technology for - Connecting up to nine switches through their StackWise ports and operating as a single switch or switch-router in the network. - Creating a bidirectional 32-Gbps switching fabric across the switch stack, where all stack members have full access to the system bandwidth. - Using a single IP address and configuration file to manage the entire switch stack. - Automatic Cisco IOS version-check of new stack members with the option to automatically load images from the stack master or from a TFTP server. - Adding, removing, and replacing switches in the stack without disrupting the operation of the stack. - Provisioning a new member for a switch stack with the offline configuration feature.
+- Accomplishing multiple configuration tasks from a single graphical interface without needing to remember command-line interface (CLI) commands to accomplish specific tasks. - Interactive guide mode that guides you in configuring complex features such as VLANs, ACLs, and quality of service (QoS). - Configuration wizards that prompt you to provide only the minimum required information to configure complex features such as QoS priorities for video traffic, priority levels for data applications, and security. - Downloading an image to a switch. - Applying actions to multiple ports and multiple switches at the same time, such as VLAN and QoS settings, inventory and statistic reports, link- and switch-level monitoring and troubleshooting, and multiple switch software upgrades. - Viewing a topology of interconnected devices to identify existing switch clusters and eligible switches that can join a cluster and to identify link information between switches. - Monitoring real-time status of a switch or multiple switches from the LEDs on the front-panel images.
+The system, redundant power system (RPS), and port LED colors on the images are similar to those used on the physical LEDs. - Cisco StackWise technology for - Connecting up to nine switches through their StackWise ports and operating as a single switch or switch-router in the network. - Creating a bidirectional 32-Gbps switching fabric across the switch stack, where all stack members have full access to the system bandwidth. - Using a single IP address and configuration file to manage the entire switch stack. - Automatic Cisco IOS version-check of new stack members with the option to automatically load images from the stack master or from a TFTP server. - Adding, removing, and replacing switches in the stack without disrupting the operation of the stack. - Provisioning a new member for a switch stack with the offline configuration feature.
 You can configure in advance the interface configuration for a specific stack member number and for a specific switch type of a new switch that is not part of the stack.
 The switch stack retains this information across stack reloads whether or not the provisioned switch is part of the stack. - Displaying stack-ring activity statistics (the number of frames sent by each stack member to the ring). - Switch clustering technology for - Unified configuration, monitoring, authentication, and software upgrade of multiple, cluster-capable switches, regardless of their geographic proximity and interconnection media, including Ethernet, Fast Ethernet, Fast EtherChannel, small form-factor pluggable (SFP) modules, Gigabit Ethernet, and Gigabit EtherChannel connections.
-Refer to the release notes for a list of cluster-capable switches. - Automatic discovery of candidate switches and creation of clusters of up to 16 switches that can be managed through a single IP address. - Extended discovery of cluster candidates that are not directly connected to the command switch.
+For a list of cluster-capable switches, see the release notes. - Automatic discovery of candidate switches and creation of clusters of up to 16 switches that can be managed through a single IP address. - Extended discovery of cluster candidates that are not directly connected to the command switch.